shubhachandra/gcp-py/README.md

+Thanks Shubh!
+Here’s a clean and well-structured explanation that covers both parts: the Terraform local variable name change and the justification for ClickOps access to subnets for AI Notebooks — all while addressing the concerns raised by the engineer.

+⸻

+✅ Justification for Terraform Local Variable Change

+Context:

+We are renaming a Terraform local variable from:

+default_subnet

+to:

+sdlc_wide_shared_subnets

+Clarification on Resource Impact:
+	•	This is a local variable rename only, used to improve clarity and maintainability of the code.
+	•	Local variables do not directly define or reference resources.
+They are internal expressions, so renaming the local itself will not cause any resource deletion or recreation unless the values or usage elsewhere in resource blocks change.
+	•	The values inside the variable (list of fully qualified subnet names) remain unchanged, hence Terraform plan should show no changes to infrastructure.

+Reason for the Rename:
+	•	The variable name default_subnet is ambiguous and misleading.
+	•	The new name sdlc_wide_shared_subnets:
+	•	Reflects the purpose more clearly — shared subnets across SDLC environments.
+	•	Aligns with naming conventions for clarity in multi-team collaboration.

+⸻

+✅ Justification for Subnet Access for AI Notebook Creation (ClickOps)

+Business Need:
+	•	Data Analysts and Data Engineers need to perform various tasks like:
+	•	Running AI/ML code
+	•	Testing data pipelines
+	•	Experimentation using Vertex AI Workbench (AI Notebooks)
+	•	This is required as part of their daily development and exploration workflows.

+Environment Scope:
+	•	All activities are strictly limited to the ad-ent (Analytics Development - Enterprise) environment.
+	•	No access is required in QA, PROD, or other environments.

+Access Implementation Plan:
+	•	We are granting subnet-level permissions to specific IAM groups.
+	•	Only engineers who are added to these groups will be able to create notebooks using the shared subnets.
+	•	This is a least-privilege model where access is controlled through group membership.

+Why No QA Testing is Required:
+	•	This change only affects IAM policy bindings, not infrastructure creation.
+	•	No runtime workload or data pipeline is involved.
+	•	The risk is minimal and bounded to controlled access.
+	•	Terraform will validate bindings during plan/apply phase.

+⸻

+✅ Summary:
+	•	The variable rename is safe and does not trigger resource changes.
+	•	The access control update enables critical data engineering use cases in a secure and scoped manner.
+	•	No QA testing is needed, as changes are limited to permissions and do not impact infrastructure behavior or deployment logic.

+⸻

+Let me know if you’d like this as a PR description, email response, or added to a Terraform change ticket.
 Great point.
 To address the Ops team’s overhead and build a business justification for requesting a dedicated Subnet Reclaim Team or function, here’s a proposal you can use with leadership or program management.

 ⸻